inoxlang/inox/docs/language-reference/binary-operations.md

 All values can be compared using the `==` operator.
 Equality definitions are not definitive but in general:

 - Simple values (integers, floats, strings, paths, URLs, ...) are equal if they have the same type and the exact same number or string value.
 - More complex Inox values such as objects and lists are compared using structural equality if they have the same type.

+The `!=` operator is the opposite of `==`.

 ### Objects & Records